Frederique Constant was born 32 years ago by Aletta and Peter Stas. The company got its name from their combined ones.

 The Frederique Constant Catalogue

-They offer a huge range.
+They offer a huge range and types.
 Men’s and women’s sizes are available, too.

 This collection offers clean lines.
 The fresh design means they’re easily paired with most outfits.